trvrb/dynamics-practical/README.md

 ## Introduction

-In 2009, a [variant of influenza H1N1](http://en.wikipedia.org/wiki/Pandemic_H1N1/09_virus) emerged from a reassortant of bird, swine and human flu viruses, with surface proteins HA and NA of swine origin.
+In 2009, a [variant of influenza H1N1](http://en.wikipedia.org/wiki/Pandemic_H1N1/09_virus) emerged through reassortment of bird, swine and human flu viruses, with surface proteins HA and NA of swine origin.
-Owing to a lack of previous immunity to these proteins in the human population, this virus spread rapidly through the human population, causing a worldwide [pandemic](http://en.wikipedia.org/wiki/2009_flu_pandemic).
+Owing to a lack of previous immunity to these proteins, this virus spread rapidly through the human population, causing a worldwide [pandemic](http://en.wikipedia.org/wiki/2009_flu_pandemic).
 Here, we will investigate the growth of the virus population and its global spread using publicly available sequence data.

 ## Required software